 Extraction Method: Solvent Extraction using Benzyl Benzoate

-As with all other New Directions Aromatics products, Myrrh Essential Oil and Myrrh Resinoid should never be ingested due to their toxicity.
+As per NAHA guidelines, New Directions Aromatics (NDA) does not recommend the ingestion of essential oils or resinoids.
 It is imperative to consult a medical practitioner before using Myrrh Oil and Myrrh Resinoid for therapeutic purposes.
 Pregnant and nursing women are especially advised not to use Myrrh Oil or Resinoid without the medical advice of a physician, as they may increase uterine contractions.
 The Oil/Resinoid should always be stored in an area that is inaccessible to children, especially those under the age of 7.

 Prior to using Myrrh Oil/Resinoid, a skin test is recommended.
 This can be done by diluting the essential Oil/Resinoid in a Carrier Oil and applying a small amount to a small area of skin that is not sensitive.
 Myrrh Oil/Resinoid must never be used near the eyes, inner nose and ears, or on any other particularly sensitive areas of skin.